Amit008/BW6GradlePlugin/README.md

 Chocolatey is “the package manager for Windows”.<br>
 $ choco install gradle<br>
 Linux<br>
-Install with a package manager
+Install with a package manager<br>
-SDKMAN! is a tool for managing parallel versions of multiple Software Development Kits on most Unix-based systems.
+SDKMAN! is a tool for managing parallel versions of multiple Software Development Kits on most Unix-based systems.<br>
 $ sdk install gradle 4.10.2